 d) Less noise

-Explanation: The primary requirements of a transmission line are that the line introduces minimum attenuation, less noise to the signal and the line not radiate any of the signal as radio energy.
+Explanation: The primary requirements of a transmission line are that the line introduces minimum attenuation, less noise to the signal and the line did not radiate any of the signals as radio energy.
 All transmission lines and connectors are designed with these requirements in mind.

-2. What is used in between the two lead wires of a parallel transmission line?
+2. What is used between the two lead wires of a parallel transmission line?

 Explanation: A parallel transmission line is a two-wire balanced line in which insulating spacers have been used to keep the wires separated.
 Such lines are rarely used today.
 The spacing between the wires is maintained by a continuous plastic insulator.